bluxon92-bit/litloop-site/_posts/2026-05-11-best-fantasy-books-about-magic-schools.md

 ### 10. Sabriel — Garth Nix

 This novel is a young adult book and is only partially set in a school.
-But, it begins with the protagonist Sabriel attending Wyverly College across the Wall, a school that feels like 1920s England due to teh fact that no modern technology works this close to the Wall.
+But it begins with the protagonist Sabriel attending Wyverly College across the Wall, a school that feels like 1920s England due to the fact that no modern technology works this close to the Wall.

 We soon discover that her father is the Abhorsen, a necromancer protector of the Old Kingdom.
 When he disappears, she has to cross back into a land of magic with no real training and a set of seven bells she barely knows how to use.